noahjahn/docker-workshop/docs/python.md

 :::

-Since a change was made the the Dockerfile, we'll need to rebuild the image.
+Since a change was made the Dockerfile, we'll need to rebuild the image.
 We can just overwrite our test tag for this

 ```shell
 docker build -f Dockerfile -t pythontest .